Skip to main content

 Summer Internship Housing and Transportation

-The Sydney Internship Program housing is located in and around the city center with easy access to local transportation.
+Housing is located in and around the city center with easy access to local transportation.
 GAV arranges the student housing, in one of several centrally-located apartment-style furnished residences.
+Students will complete an online Housing form that includes personality/lifestyle questions and allows you to request roommates and indicate any special requests.

 Orientation and Activities